 - Creating environment educational opportunities for the community.

-Denver Link- I am a junior Biology and Environmental Studies major with a fond relationship to the natural world.
+Denver Link- I am a senior Biology and Environmental Studies major with a fond relationship to the natural world.
 Coming from Dubuque, Iowa, I grew up on the southwestern edge of the driftless region, and I have spent much time enjoying all that the region has to offer.
-The past five years I have fostered a hobby of fly fishing, and it has taken to many places in which words can’t even describe.
+The past six years I have fostered a hobby of fly fishing, and it has taken me to many places in which words can’t even describe.
 I spend my winters on snow while I compete on the alpine ski team at St. Olaf.
 Over the past couple of summers I have worked for a local soil and water conservation district and for the Iowa Department of Natural Resources Fisheries Bureau.
 I have gained key perspectives working with farmers and talking to the public about issues our environment faces.
-I thoroughly enjoy discussing environmental impacts and regulations with others to gain a more holistic idea on problems we see today.
+I thoroughly enjoy discussing environmental impacts and regulations with others to gain a more holistic understanding of problems we see today.
 I see the natural lands at St. Olaf as a tool to tackle the environmental issues in our world.
 I look forward to engaging a wide range of people within the natural environment and to discuss perspectives on the natural world.

-Allie Raduege- I am a junior majoring in Biology and Music with a concentration in Environmental Studies.
+Allie Raduege- I am a senior majoring in Biology and Music with a concentration in Environmental Studies.
 I grew up in Bellingham, Washington, which is between the Cascade mountain range and the Pacific Ocean.
-Growing up in such a rich natural environment fostered my love of nature and the outdoors, particularly anything that lives below the waves and an appreciation for the massive trees that dominate my home region.
+Growing up in such a rich natural environment fostered my love of nature and the outdoors, particularly anything that lives below the waves, and an appreciation for the massive trees that dominate my home region.
 At a young age, I set my sights on studying marine biology long term, and have been actively researching limb regeneration in sea star populations and studying the west coast’s unique wasting syndrome.
 The past two summers I have researched with Dr. Shea in St. Olaf’s Natural Lands in various forest restoration projects, and I am proud to be a part of St. Olaf’s strong ecology community, and I look forward to introducing many other people to the joys of the natural world.

 Kathleen Shea with student naturalists Emma Cornwell, Roz Anderson, Kirsten Maier, and Andrew Kaul, Fall 2012.